-This low carb keto turkey soup can take on a variety of flavours.
+This low-carb keto turkey soup can take on a variety of flavors.
 Here are just a few variations that push the envelope while keeping it low carb:

 - Cauliflower - add 2 cups of riced cauliflower to the veg to make it a heartier soup.

-- Tomato - add a teaspoon of tomato paste to the soup before pressure cooking to give it a tomato flavour
+- Tomato - add a teaspoon of tomato paste to the soup before pressure cooking to give it a tomato flavor

 - Creamy - add a cup of heavy whipping cream to make this a creamy keto turkey soup or add 2 ounces of cream cheese.

 - Mexican - add a tablespoon of chili powder or taco seasoning to make this a Mexican-inspired soup.